msoe.edu > Op > Rules

 • Python:

-14. Scores will be available at http://134.122.2.238/ and on various displays around the site.
-The scoreboard will go offline close to the end of the competition so teams can focus on solving problems.
+16. Scores will be available in near real-time on the competition website.
+The scoreboard will go off line close to the end of the competition so teams can focus on solving problems.